 Holly Springs real estate is some of the most expensive in North Carolina, although Holly Springs house values don't compare to the most expensive real estate in the U.S.

 Holly Springs is a decidedly white-collar town, with fully 89.02% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Holly Springs is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Holly Springs who work in management occupations (17.85%), sales jobs (13.72%), and office and administrative support (9.60%).

 Also of interest is that Holly Springs has more people living here who work in computers and math than 95% of the places in the US.

-Holly Springs is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Holly Springs is a great place for families with children to consider.
+First of all, many other families with children live here, making Holly Springs a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Holly Springs has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Holly Springs’s overall crime rate is lower than average for the country.

 The most common language spoken in Holly Springs is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Langs. of India.